Neck pain: Symptom

 - Sleeping in awkward positions or with too many or too few pillows

 When to see a doctor

-Neck pain caused by muscle tension or strain usually goes away on its own within a few days and needs only conservative treatment at the most.
-Neck pain that continues longer than several weeks usually will still respond to exercise, stretching, physical therapy, massage and watchful waiting, but steroid injections or even surgery are occasionally indicated.
+Neck pain caused by muscle tension or strain usually goes away on its own within a few days.
+Neck pain that continues longer than several weeks often responds to exercise, stretching, physical therapy and massage.
+Sometimes, you may need steroid injections or even surgery to relieve neck pain.

 To help relieve discomfort, try these self-care tips:

 - Ice or heat.
 Apply cold, such as an ice pack or ice wrapped in a towel, for up to 15 minutes several times a day during the first 48 hours.
 After that, use heat.
 Try taking a warm shower or using a heating pad on the low setting.

 - Stretching.
 Stretch your neck muscles by turning your neck gently from side to side and up and down.